tsipkens/atems/README.md

 This `seg_carboseg(...)` function employs Python to implement a convolutional neural network (CNN) for segmentation as described by [Sipkens et al.][ptech.cnn] Details and code for the training of the network are available in a parallel repository at https://github.com/maxfrei750/CarbonBlackSegmentation, with primary contributions by Max Frei ([@maxfrei750](https://github.com/maxfrei750)).
 The implementation here makes use of the ONNX file output (to be downloaded [here](https://uni-duisburg-essen.sciebo.de/s/J7bS47nZadg4bBH/download)) from that procedure and employs the Python ONNX runtime for execution.
 Use of this function requires the necessary Python environment as a pre-requisite.

-> We also note that, as of this writing, Matlab does not support the necessary layers to import the ONNX as a native Matlab object.
+> We also note that, as of this writing, MATLAB does not support the necessary layers to import the ONNX as a native MATLAB object.

 #### **Setup: Creating the necessary Python environment**